Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: The Macroscopic Forcing Method

 \subsection{Revisiting Dispersion by a Parallel Flow}

 As a pedagogical example, we revisit the problem of dispersion by parallel flows.
 This time, we apply MFM to reveal the exact macroscopic operator.
 The equation to be solved is

 Note that since the macroscopic space does not involve $x_2$, $s$ is chosen to depend only on $x_1$ and $t$.
-Given that the problem is homogeneous in $x_1$ and $t$, it makes sense to continue the analysis in Fourier space.
+Selection of $s$ as a delta function in space and time will result in a $\overline{c}$ field representing the Green's function associated with the macroscopic operator.
+However, here, a more insightful practice would be to continue the analysis in Fourier space.
+As we shall see, an additional advantage of forcing in Fourier space is the smooth dependence of the macroscopic operator on the spatial wavenumber, $k$, and temporal frequency, $\omega$, allowing its accurate representation with a coarse sampling of the forcing space.
 Therefore, we consider